 Q: What changes have you made to your overall rotation?

-A: "We would have spring barley as a starting point.
-That will follow with oilseed rape, which will have a companion crop, followed by a winter wheat.
-That will then go into a cover crop.
-The cover crop first time round will be followed by spring beans.
-We will direct drill the beans into the cover crop, and then following on from beans, we will direct drill wheat into that.
-That's the only time we will direct drill.
-Then for a second time within that rotation, we again are followed by a cover crop, which then goes into spring barley, which is malting, and the barley then loops back around into the winter barley following that."
+A: "If we us winter barley as a starting point, this is aimed to be malting standard.
+We follow that with oilseed rape, which will have a companion crop, followed by a winter wheat.
+That will then go into a cover crop, preparing the soil for spring beans.
+We will direct drill the beans into the cover crop, and then following on from beans, we will direct drill wheat into that if the conditions are suitable.
+That's the only time we will direct drill a winter crop with the others getting some shallow correctional cultivations.
+Then for a second time within the rotation, we follow winter wheat with the same cover crop mix, which then goes into spring barley, once again targeting malting premiums, and the barley then loops back around into the winter barley following that."

 Q: Which types of cover crops did you introduce before or after barley, and what was your biggest learning curve regarding their management?